-As mentioned, we can’t always keep up with where Fido puts his nose so accidents will happen.
+As mentioned, we can’t always keep up with where Fido puts his nose so that accidents will happen.
 The key is being prepared.
-Make sure you have the vet’s number as well as the after hour emergency vet’s number handy.
+Make sure you have the vet’s number and the after-hour emergency vet’s number handy.

 Err on the side of caution and call the vet even if you think everything will be fine.

-None of the items on the list above are acceptable treats or rewards so please don’t consider them as such.
-Even if you’ve shared them with your dog in the past.
+None of the items on the list above are acceptable treats or rewards, so please don’t consider them even if you’ve shared them with your dog in the past.
 Tossing a tasty chocolate kiss for your dog doing his favorite trick is asking for trouble.
 You owe it to your dog to find a healthy alternative.

-The most dangerous foods for dogs are, unfortunately, often some of the most common items we have laying around and readily available so an understanding of the inherent danger and a careful approach is needed.
+Unfortunately, the most dangerous foods for dogs are often some of the most common items we have lying around and readily available, so understanding the inherent danger and a careful approach is needed.

 In case you missed it earlier: